johnathanvman/F6/index.md

 					Entrys.push("CDOM swoops down and attacks SUB before slipping out of reach again!")
 					Entrys.push("CDOM flies by and kicks SUB!")
 					if((unit(s[2]).Tags[0] == "Batgirl" || unit(s[2]).Tags[0] == "Harpygirl") && unit(s[2]).flying){
-						Entrys.push(choose(["CDOM outflies SUB and soon has her by the neck","CDOM swoops up at SUB from below, latching onto her throat!","CDOM intercepts SUB and bites into her neck."])+choose([" CSUB barely manages to escape DOM's attack!","CSUB does a barrel roll to fling the other girl off of her.","CSUB pushes the other girl away before its too late, and gets some distance from her attacker."]))
+						Entrys = [choose(["CDOM outflies SUB and soon has her by the neck","CDOM swoops up at SUB from below, latching onto her throat!","CDOM intercepts SUB and bites into her neck."])+choose([" CSUB barely manages to escape DOM's attack!","CSUB does a barrel roll to fling the other girl off of her.","CSUB pushes the other girl away before its too late, and gets some distance from her attacker."])]
 					}
 				}
 				if(unit(s[1]).Tags[0] == "Harpygirl" && unit(s[1]).flying){